in3rtial/ift6561_simulation_stochastique/notes/cours1.md

 - validation = verifying that the model is truly representative of modeled system

 Proper modeling and validation is really the hard part compared to programming and validating.
-Restricting a model by neglecting some aspects of it is an important part of building a model.
+Restricting a model byneglecting some aspects of it is an important part of building a model.

 ### Monte Carlo methods